-Auction of Russian Works of Art on Wednesday, October 31, 2018 at 10am
+Auction of Russian Works of Art on October 31, 2018

-NEW YORK, NY -- On Wednesday, October 31, 2018 at 10am, Doyle will hold its next auction of Russian Works of Art.
-Showcased in the sale are more than 140 lots of Fabergé, icons, silver, bronzes and imperial memorabilia from private collections across the United States.
+NEW YORK, NY -- On October 31, 2018, Doyle held a successful auction of Russian Works of Art.
+Showcased in the sale were more than 140 lots of Fabergé, icons, silver, bronzes and imperial memorabilia from private collections across the United States.

-Highlighting the sale is property from a Connecticut Private Collection, which includes exceptional works in silver and cloisonné enamel by Fabergé, Feodor Rückert and Ovchinnikov.
-A magnificent Fabergé silver-gilt, cloisonné and en plein enamel kovsh by workmaster Feodor Rückert (est. $50,000-80,000) is painted en plein with The Boyar after the artist Konstantin Makovsky.
-The kovsh is closely related to a Fabergé cloisonné enamel box, which is painted with the same subject, in the Russian art collection of the Hillwood Museum in Washington, DC.
+Highlighting the sale was property from a Connecticut Private Collection, which includes exceptional works in silver and cloisonné enamel by Fabergé, Feodor Rückert and Ovchinnikov.
+A magnificent Fabergé silver-gilt, cloisonné and en plein enamel kovsh by workmaster Feodor Rückert is painted en plein with The Boyar after the artist Konstantin Makovsky.
+International competition drove the bidding far past its estimate of $50,000-80,000 to achieve an exceptional $237,500.
+The kovsh was closely related to a Fabergé cloisonné enamel box, which is painted with the same subject, in the Russian art collection of the Hillwood Museum in Washington, DC.

 We Invite You to Auction!